 What is the Water Quality in Paramount, California?

-Compared to other US cities over 50,000, Paramount water quality ranks in the middle range for contamination excluding Lead.
+Compared to other US cities, Paramount water quality ranks in the middle range for contamination excluding Lead.

 Let’s look closer at what’s in Paramount water.